 Even if your firm doesn’t show up in the Local Pack, the relevance, distance, and prominence of your profile determine its placement among the subsequent SEO listings—and placing on the first page of results rather than the second or third can make a major difference in visibility.

-To improve your Google Business Profile, Tsakalakis offers the following tips:
+To improve your Google Business Profile and boost seo for personal injury lawyer, Tsakalakis offers the following tips:

 Implement demand generation

 Search results ranking “is only important if it converts a potential client,” Tsakalakis notes.
 Ensuring that your Google Business Profile has relevant information to encourage conversion is of course vital.
 So is demand generation, or heightening awareness of your law firm.
 “You want to find ways to get people thinking about you, searching for you” by name.